IDChain-eth/IDChain-Faucet/README.md

-# IDChain-Relayer
+# IDChain-Faucet
+A faucet to enable users:
-A relayer that sponsor, verify and claim IDChain tokens for users link their BrightID to their Ethereum address under idchain context
+- link their BrightID to their Ethereum address under idchain context
+- get sponsored
+- and claim their lifetime supply of Eidi (IDChain native tokens)